- Students are expected to attend a minimum of 85% of their regularly scheduled classes.

 ENGLISH ONLY POLICY:

-At GILA we encourage students to speak English at all times in our school campus, activities and accommodation.
+At GILA we always encourage students to speak English on our school campus, during activities and in accommodation.
 Instructors and staff will use English as the language of communication with all students (except in counseling situations and in case of emergencies).
-Please respect your fellow students that come from all over the world to learn English here and by following the policy, as it’s the only way you will be able to get the maximum benefit from your program.

-Remember that your fellow students may not be from the same cultural background as you.
-Respect everyone equally.
-If you have a problem with someone, let one of the staff know immediately and a solution will be found.
-Also, remember to respect all staff and teachers equally, as they are here to help you in any way possible.
-Do not be afraid to ask questions: this is why we’re here.
+Students are reminded that their fellow students may not be from the same cultural background as they are.
+Therefore, everyone should be respected equally.
+If a student experiences a problem with someone, they must let one of the staff know immediately and a solution will be found.
+They should also remember to respect all staff and teachers equally, as they are here to help in any way possible.
+All students are encouraged to ask questions; our faculty and staff are always available to help.

 MEDICAL INSURANCE POLICY: